MachinaIO/lattice-estimator-cli/README.md

 # lattice_cli: CLI for estimate_rop_secpar

-This CLI is specialized to call a single function:
-`lattice_cli.core.estimate_rop_secpar`.
-It estimates the security parameter (in bits) from ROP for LWE-like parameters.
+This CLI is for calling [lattice estimator](https://github.com/malb/lattice-estimator).
+It estimates the security parameter from ROP for the given parameters.

 ## Usage